openshift-labs/learn-katacoda/middleware/middleware-spring-boot/monitoring/03-add-health-checks.md

     &lt;/dependency&gt;
 </pre>

-Notice how the error message from before is no longer present in Applications => Deployment => Your App => Configuration.
+Notice how the previous warning message from before regarding missing health checks is no longer present.
 This is because of the dependency that we just added to ourt `pom.xml`.
-Adding this dependency triggers fabric8 to create Readiness/Liveness probes for OpenShift.
+Adding this dependency triggers jkube to create Readiness/Liveness probes for OpenShift.
 These probes will periodically query the new health endpoints to make sure the app is still up.

 Run the following command again to re-deploy the application to OpenShift:

-``mvn package fabric8:undeploy fabric8:deploy -Popenshift``{{execute}}
+``mvn package oc:deploy -Popenshift -DskipTests``{{execute}}

 Now that we've added Spring Actuator, we're able to hit their provided `/actuator/health` endpoint.
-We can navigate to it by either adding `/actuator/health` to our landing page, or by clicking [here](http://rhoar-training-dev.[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com/actuator/health)
+We can navigate to it by either adding `/actuator/health` to our landing page, or by clicking [here](http://spring-monitoring-dev.[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com/actuator/health)

 We should now see the following response, confirming that our application is up and running properly: